 Ocean Literacy

-Live Virtual Workshops: Weekly 90-minute sessions that combine content learning, small group discussions, and hands-on exploration using ArcGIS.
-Students will build technical skills in geographic information systems while analyzing real-world ocean and climate data.
+Live Virtual Workshops: Weekly 90-minute sessions that combine content learning, small group discussions, and hands-on exploration using ArcGIS

-Saturday In-Person Workshops: Hands-on learning in natural spaces, like Kendall-Frost Marsh, and world-class research facilities, including the Scripps Institution of Oceanography and Birch Aquarium.
+Saturday In-Person Workshops: Hands-on learning in natural spaces and world-class research facilities.
 Students will learn directly from community organizations, SIO scientists, tour research labs, and engage with cutting-edge marine and climate science.
-Transportation can be provided to and from program sites via designated community pick up locations.

-Pre-College Credit: Complete the 12-week course + 4 in-person Saturday workshops to earn 4 pre-college credits and certification of completion.
+Pre-College Credit: Complete the free course + 4 in-person Saturday workshops to earn 4 pre-college credits and certification of completion.

 Students who complete Phase 1 will be eligible to apply for Phase 2, which offers opportunities to earn a PADI Scuba Diving License or participate in Naturalist Training, and Phase 3, a paid fellowship opportunity to build technical skills, receive workforce training, and work alongside career mentors.
 Through this program, students will grow as conservation leaders by designing and implementing community-based conservation projects that create real impact.